Q2 Resource Roundup (2026)

 Gender Affirming Resources and Networks

-Last Updated: April 10, 2026
+Last Updated: June 5, 2026

 • The International COVID-Safe Roommate Matching Tool was created to help people in the COVID Cautious/COVID-Safe/COVID-Realist community find safe housing.
 Please note that the tool is unmoderated, and any information provided in the matching form will be visible on a publicly-viewable spreadsheet.

-• Sovereign Futures Talent Network is a national talent network supporting organizers, strategists, and cultural workers advancing Indigenous sovereignty and justice with no-cost, rapid-response support for those navigating job disruption while continuing movement-aligned work.
+• Sovereign Futures Talent Networkis a national talent network supporting organizers, strategists, and cultural workers advancing Indigenous sovereignty and justice with no-cost, rapid-response support for those navigating job disruption while continuing movement-aligned work.

 • Spec Colorways is a newsletter and community space centering queer BIPOC speculative poetry.
 Submissions will open on May 16 after their first gathering, a drop in live stream for their Patreon subscribers (free or paid), where folks can come chat/write with them.
 Their call for submissions will be open for prompt-inspired poems by queer and BIPOC (no Patreon suscription required).